Aerial view of the Gold Coast

 teatree bay noosa national park sunshine coast tourism images

-Head to the quirky town of Eumundi, 18 miles from Noosa in the hinterland, find an interesting souvenir at the markets here held every Wednesday from 8am-1.30pm and Saturday 7am-2pm.
-Plan to arrive at the markets as early as possible to get parked if travelling by car and to avoid the crowds.
-From jewellery, to art, furniture, clothes, local produce and handmade goodies the ethos of the market is: ‘We make it, bake it, grow it, sew it.’
-Running since 1979 the market now has over 600 stalls along with performances from local entertainers and some fantastic food stalls.
-Look out for the Potato Slinkys stall, selling spiral shaped potatoes on sticks, delicious!
-After shopping try a locally produced ginger beer at Joe’s Water Hole or Imperial Hotel.
+Head to the quirky town of Eumundi, around 18 miles from Noosa in the hinterland, and you'll find the famous Eumundi Markets - held every Wednesday from 8am to 1.30pm and Saturday from 7am to 2pm.
+My advice: arrive as early as you can, both to find parking and to beat the crowds.
+From jewellery and art to furniture, clothes, local produce and handmade goodies, the market's ethos says it all - "We make it, bake it, grow it, sew it."
+Running since 1979, it now hosts over 600 stalls, along with performances from local entertainers and some brilliant food stalls.
+Keep an eye out for the Potato Slinkys stall, selling spiral-cut potatoes on sticks - genuinely delicious.
+Once you've finished shopping, treat yourself to a locally brewed ginger beer at Joe's Waterhole or the Imperial Hotel.

 Call our travel experts now